 This petition is linked in the Resources section below.

-Note: The form that you have to use to file this Petition asks whether or not the other spouse has “held out the child as his/her own.”
+Note: This form asks whether or not the other spouse has “held out the child as their own.”
 Because this situation involves pregnancy, not a child, you should write “not applicable” or “NA” next to that question.

-If the child was conceived through alternative methods, the court will give weight to the intent to parent the child.
+If the child was conceived through alternative methods, the court will recognize and honor the intent to parent the child.
 Otherwise, genetic testing will normally be used to disprove parentage of the spouse.

-For more information about parentage actions, see the Northwest Justice Project publication Parentage and Parenting Plans for Unmarried Parents in Washington linked in Resources.
+For more information about parentage actions, see the Northwest Justice Project publication Parentage and Parenting Plans for Unmarried Parents in Washington.

 Do I Need a Lawyer to Do This?

-You do not have to work with a lawyer to disestablish paternity, but, as with all court actions involving children, it is strongly recommended.
+You do not have to work with a lawyer, but, as with all court actions involving children, it is strongly recommended.
 If you are not already working with a lawyer for your divorce, consider hiring one at this time.

 If you cannot afford a lawyer, you may be able to get legal advice and help filling out forms at a neighborhood clinic, or from a lawyer or legal technician who provides limited services.
-See the publication How to Find a Lawyer and Other Legal Resources in Washington State by Legal Voice, linked in Resources.
+See the publication How to Find a Lawyer and Other Legal Resources in Washington State by Legal Voice.

-If you want to file a Petition to Decide Parentage, which will be separate from your divorce, your county prosecutor's office Family Support Division may be able to help you.
-See the publication Parentage and Parenting Plans for Unmarried Parents and Filing a Petition to Decide Parentage, both by the Northwest Justice Project, linked in Resources.
+If you want to file a Petition to Decide Parentage, which will be separate from your divorce, your county prosecutor’s office Family Support Division may be able to help you.
+See the publication Parentage and Parenting Plans for Unmarried Parents and Filing a Petition to Decide Parentage, both by the Northwest Justice Project.

 Can We Get a Parenting Plan/Child Support Order With the Divorce?